TrackableEntities/EntityFrameworkCore.Scaffolding.Handlebars/README.md

     }
     ```

-5. Open a command prompt and use the **EF .NET CLI** tools to reverse engineer a context and models from an existing database.
+5. Open a command prompt at the project level and use the **EF .NET Core CLI** tools to reverse engineer a context and models from an existing database.
     - Get help on _dotnet-ef-dbcontext-scaffold_ at the command line: `dotnet ef dbcontext scaffold -h`
     - Execute the following command to reverse engineer classes from the NorthwindSlim database:

     ```
-    dotnet ef dbcontext scaffold "Data Source=(localdb)\MSSQLLocalDB; Initial Catalog=NorthwindSlim; Integrated Security=True" Microsoft.EntityFrameworkCore.SqlServer -o Models -c NorthwindSlimContext -f
+    dotnet ef dbcontext scaffold "Data Source=(localdb)\MSSQLLocalDB; Initial Catalog=NorthwindSlim; Integrated Security=True" Microsoft.EntityFrameworkCore.SqlServer -o Models -c NorthwindSlimContext -f --context-dir Contexts
     ```

     - You should see context and/or entity classes appear in the _Models_ folder of the project.